geostyler/geostyler-homepage/content/codesprint-2024/contributions.md

 ### GeoStyler Visual Comparator

-A not-yet published tool for visually comparing different styles that were processed by GeoStyler was improved by adding additional styles to compare as well as minor UI tweaks.
+A not-yet published tool for visually comparing different styles that were processed by GeoStyler was improved by adding additional styles to compare and tweaking the UI.

 ![GeoStyler Visual Comparator](/images/geostyler-codesprint-2024-comparator.png)